postlight/docker-lux/README.md

 ### `lux-framework:onbuild`

 This image contains all of the logic to get a standard [Lux](https://github.com/postlight/lux) project dockerized with little to no effort.
 If all you need to do in your Dockerfile is get your application up and running, you should use this image.

-However, since the `ONBUILD` triggers can be unpredictable, it is recommended that you use the basic `lux-framework:<version>` image if you need to run additional commands to get your application environment running.
+Since the `ONBUILD` triggers can be unpredictable, it is recommended that you use the basic `lux-framework:<version>` image if you need to run additional commands to get your application environment running.

 #### Example Dockerfile: